robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 [http://www.cs.toronto.edu/~jessebett/nodes/playlist.html](http://www.cs.toronto.edu/~jessebett/nodes/playlist.html)

-And I see the rotating now, and the first few show the vector field, but I really don't understand what't going on.
+And I see the rotating now, and the first few show the vector field, but I really don't understand what's going on.

-The experiements with spirals are interesting, the RNN performs very poorly at extrapolation and has a lot of sharp edges in its prediction, while the LNODE (Latent Neural Ordinary Differential Equation) smoothly follows the path and extrapolates accurately.
+The experiments with spirals are interesting, the RNN performs very poorly at extrapolation and has a lot of sharp edges in its prediction, while the LNODE (Latent Neural Ordinary Differential Equation) smoothly follows the path and extrapolates accurately.